KetherineWang/startup/notes.md

 - The `img`, `audio`, and `video` elements are all simple references to an external file, but `svg` and `canvas` both contain the code to render a visual image that can even be animated.
 - External Media
     - The media tags that reference external media all take a URL as an attribute.
-    - The path represented by the URL can either be a relative path or full path.
+    - The path represented by the URL can either be a relative path or a full path.
     -  A full path includes the protocol. domain name, and path to the file.
         - https://images.pexels.com/photos/164170/pexels-photo-164170.jpeg
     - A relative path references a file that is served from the same location as the HTML page rendering the element.